 - Brussel Sprouts

 - Organic Beans & Legumes

 - Kidney Beans

 - Note: some people may chose to go grain free to allow complete digestive system healing to occur)

 Adequate water consumption, managing stress, exercise and avoiding strong tea, coffee and alcohol are good supportive habits for treating constipation.
 Gluten, spicy and fried foods, plus, foods intolerable to the digestive system need to be strictly avoided for quick relief.

 ‘If you don’t use it, you lose it’.
 On a final note, make time to answer the call of nature.
 All too often our hectic schedules cause us to habitually ignore the ‘urge’…..causing the body to stop sending the signals to the brain.

 P.S.
-Don’t be tempted to use laxatives, these only weaken the bowel creating chronic, long term problems.
+Don’t be tempted to use laxatives, these only weaken the bowel creating chronic, long-term problems.

-Disclaimer: this article is based upon the opinion of Nutritional Therapists, Alison Holden or Lesley Pierce (unless otherwise noted).
+Disclaimer: this article is based on the opinion of Nutritional Therapists, Alison Holden or Lesley Pierce (unless otherwise noted).
 The information is not intended to replace a one-on-one relationship with a qualified therapist, your health care professional or your own intuition.
 It is not intended as medical advice, rather a sharing of knowledge and information from the research and experience of Alison Holden/Lesley Pierce and their community.
-Their goal is to inform you so you can make your own health care decisions based upon your research and in partnership with a qualified health care professional.
+Their goal is to inform you so you can make your own health care decisions based upon your research and in partnership with a qualified healthcare professional.

-If you are pregnant, nursing, taking medication, or have a medical condition, consult your health care professional before using products based on this content.
+If you are pregnant, nursing, taking medication, or have a medical condition, consult your healthcare professional before using products based on this content.